abhishekchak52/QDW2025/README.md

 If you prefer to build from source, the documentation also includes detailed steps for building Palace on Windows, though this is not recommended for beginners.

+<summary><strong>Docker Image</strong></summary>

+For those brave ones who want to try using Docker, you can use the prebuilt Docker image for Palace.
+This is a more advanced option and may require **some** familiarity with Docker.

+Here is the link to the GitHub Repository: [https://github.com/shanto268/palace-docker-image](https://github.com/shanto268/palace-docker-image)

 </details>

 <details>